abemscac/pies-doc/docs/react/optimization-functions.md

 The features introduced in this chapter are meant to improve the performance of your app.
 Using these features where you don't need them will not only reduce the readability of the code, but also increase the difficulty of maintenance.

-Generally speaking, if there's no performance issue in your app, don't bother using any these features! (except for [`useMemo()`](#usememo), because sometimes it serves different purposes)
+Generally speaking, if there's no performance issue in your app, don't bother using any of these features! (except for [`useMemo()`](#usememo), because sometimes it serves different purposes)

 :::